Ferrel History, Family Crest & Coats of Arms

 The Ferrel surname comes from the Irish Gaelic name O Fearghail, which means "man of valor."

 The surname Ferrel was first found in Leinster, where they were found mainly in County Longford.

 Early History of the Ferrel family

-Another 319 words (23 lines of text) covering the years 1235 and 1248 are included under the topic Early Ferrel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ferrel research.
+Another 185 words (13 lines of text) covering the years 1235 and 1248 are included under the topic Early Ferrel History in all our PDF Extended History products and printed products wherever possible.

 Ferrel Spelling Variations

 Names during the Middle Ages were often recorded under several different spelling variations during the life of their bearers.
 Literacy was rare at that time and so how a person's name was recorded was decided by the individual scribe.
 Variations of the name Ferrel include Ferrell, Farrell, O'Ferrall, O'Farrell, Farrelly, Fraleigh, Frawley, Frahill and many more.

 Early Notables of the Ferrel family (pre 1700)